pCloud/pcloud-networking-java/README.md

 * Stream-based protocol readers and writers based on Square's [Okio library](https://github.com/square/okio).
 * Helper classes that allow reading to/writing from `java.util.Map` key-value mappings.
-* Support for peeking and cloning of readers
+* Support for peeking and non-consuming reads.

 #### Download